-All transactions in listed securities are settled/paid for upon delivery using Interactive Broker.
-Note, the Fund may also participate in Initial Public Offerings (IPO's) outside of Interactive Broker.
-These transactions are settled directly with the lead broker on the offer.
+All transactions in listed securities are settled/paid for upon delivery using approved brokers.
 The risk of default is considered low, as delivery of securities sold is only made once the broker has received payment.
 Payment is made once purchase orders on the securities have been received by the broker.
 The trade will fail if either party fails to meet its obligations.